Posts: 2,103

 (12-15-2019, 09:56 AM)Lee Wrote: I wonder if BMW can sell the R1800 in the US with a exposed driveshaft?

+I don't remember seeing any new farm or construction equipment that didn't have a safety guard on a power takeoff shaft.
 It is a good point Lee as far as PTO shafts but I think most of the drive shafts on our cars and trucks are exposed.
 I know they are on the 4 double and triple rear axle trucks we have on the farm.

 Darrell